SensehacK/dev-cheatsheet/tools/terminal/power_menu.md

 > sudo shutdown -h +30

+To shut down your Mac immediately:

+$ sudo shutdown -h now
+To restart your Mac immediately:

+$ sudo shutdown -r now
+We can even add a time delay (in minutes) if we wish:

+> sudo shutdown -r +60

 #### Windows

 Use the command in powershell or windows terminal where the -t parameter will take a number which is in seconds so 10 minutes is 600 seconds.
 So with \(1200\) is 20 minutes.